marzianegro/42-cub3d/README.md

     ./cub3D map/long.ber
     ```

-2. Interact with the game using WASD keys to move the player and right and left arrow to move the field of vision.
+2. Interact with the game using WASD keys to move the player and left/right arrow to move the field of vision.

 ### Example